windhamg/node-ssl-root-cas/README.md

  > bundle.pem
 ```

-However, if you **need to add a non-standard Root CA**, then this is still the right module for you.
+Note that you **should not** include the `root.pem` in the bundle and that the bundle should be constructed with the least authoritative certificate first - your server's certificate, followed by the furthest removed intermediate, and then the next closest to the root.
+Also note that in the case of cross-signed certificates there may be more than one intermediate at equal distances, in which case either in that tier may come first.

 SSL Root CAs
 =================

 The module you need to solve node's SSL woes when including a custom certificate.
+Particularly, if you need to add a **non-standard Root CA**, then this is the right module for you.

 Let's say you're trying to connect to a site with a cheap-o SSL cert -
 such as RapidSSL certificate from [name.com](http://name.com) (the **best** place to get your domains, btw) -